harshikab2112/Blind-75/README.md

 4. **Practice Regularly**: Consistent practice is key to mastering coding interviews.

 This repository aims to help you become more confident in tackling technical interviews and strengthen your overall problem-solving skills.

-Happy coding and best of luck with your interviews! 🚀